w3c/wot-thing-description-toolchain-tmp/resources/schemas/README.md

           - invokeaction
 ```

-## JSON Schema Annotations

-These annotations control how the JSON Schema postprocessor transforms LinkML-generated JSON Schema into the final spec-compliant output.

 ### `jsonschema_flatten_subclasses`

 Merge all subclass slots into the parent class definition and remove the subclass `$defs`.
 The parent becomes a single flat definition containing all slots from itself and its subclasses.